HBIbidunni/alx-interview/0x02-minimum_operations/README.md

 - `Paste`: Paste the copied characters at the end of the existing ones.
 Given a target integer `n`, the objective is to find the minimum number of operations required to have exactly `n` characters of `H` in the file.

+## Requirements

+- __Python 3__ is required to run this code.
+- The code should follow the __PEP 8__ coding style.
+- All functions and methods must include docstrings explaining their functionality.